 Protein Pancakes!
 Two of my absolute favorite words put together.
 Pancakes are always awesome, and adding protein powder pushes them right into the “greatest thing ever!” category.

 Who doesn’t like a healthy pancake in the morning?

-These easy protein pancakes aren’t just simple to make and super healthy, they are also some of the best-looking pancakes if I have to say so myself.
+These easy protein pancakes aren’t just simple to make and super healthy, they are also some of the best-looking pancakes if I may say so myself.
 They are really moist and fluffy, and the blended blueberries give them a great color.

-You can use a lot of different berries (or even fruit) to add flavor to the pancakes.
-I usually make them with blueberries or raspberries because I like a little bit of tartness to balance the sweet pancakes.
+You can use all kinds of different berries (or even fruits) to add flavor to the pancakes.
+I usually make them with blueberries or raspberries because I like a little bit of tartness to balance out the sweet pancakes.

 Cooking with protein powder

 There are many different ways to make high-protein pancakes (like our High Protein Cottage Cheese Pancakes) but the easiest way is to use protein powder.

 I generally prefer to only use raw or minimally processed ingredients, but I will make an exception for whey protein powder.
 It’s just such an easy way to add protein and flavor to recipes that that otherwise would be almost all carbs.

 Of course, the egg whites also help a bit, but they don’t add enough protein by themselves to make this a balanced and nutritious breakfast or snack.

 This recipe calls for vanilla protein powder because the vanilla adds sweetness and flavor to the pancakes, and tastes great with the berries.